Christ myth theory: Historical existence of Jesus

 While historical and theological debates remain about the actions and significance of this figure, his fame as a teacher, and his crucifixion under the Roman prefect Pontius Pilate, may be described as historically certain.

 Historical portraits of Jesus have often differed from each other and from the image portrayed in the gospel accounts.
 (Note: According to Lataster, a Christ mythicist, "the only thing New Testament scholars seem to agree on is Jesus' historical existence".)
 The primary portraits of Jesus resulting from the third quest are: apocalyptic prophet; charismatic healer; cynic philosopher; Jewish Messiah; and prophet of social change.
 According to Ehrman, the most widely held view is that Jesus was an apocalyptic prophet who was subsequently deified.

 According to New Testament scholar James Dunn, it is not possible "to construct (from the available data) a Jesus who will be the real Jesus".
 According to Philip R. Davies, a biblical minimalist, "what is being affirmed as the Jesus of history is a cipher, not a rounded personality".
 According to Ehrman, "the real problem with Jesus" is not the mythicist stance that he is "a myth invented by Christians", but that he was "far too historical", that is, a first-century Judean Jew, who was not like the Jesus preached and proclaimed today.
 According to Ehrman, "Jesus was a first-century Jew, and when we try to make him into a twenty-first century American we distort everything he was and everything he stood for."

+Gregor et al. observed flaws in mythicist usage of Bayesian probability.
+Mythicist Richard Carrier used 14 people from before the 10th century BC (from the distant past) to calculate the probability of Jesus existing and not existing.
+His selection of personages influenced his probability of historicity of Jesus to be 33% at best (a fortiori).
+However, when Gregor's team used a higher sample size of 33 personages from after the 10th century BC (more recent time period) along with the date they were depicted as living, they observed that most were actually historical.
+This resulted in an updated probability of Jesus' historicity actually increasing from 33% (Carrier) to 99% (corrected).
+Further research has increased the sample of personnages to 48, enhancing the probability that Jesus existed even further.